ttscoff/bunch/bunch-files/commands/screen.md

 grand_parent: Bunch Files
 tags: [screen,command]
 ---
 The `(screen)` command creates a layer of solid color that can be used to hide applications and Desktop icons.
-Clicking on the layer will hide everything (except for floating windows), then activating apps using the Dock or <kbd>⌘-Tab</kbd> will bring them in front of the layer.
+Clicking on the layer will hide everything (except for floating windows), then activating apps using the Dock or {% kbd ⌘ %}-Tab will bring them in front of the layer.

 The screen command accepts two optional arguments, background color and alpha transparency.